-- High School Grade Point Average (GPA) of no less than a 2.5 on a 4.0 scale.
+- High School Transcripts through 11th grade with recommended Grade Point Average (GPA) of at least 2.5 on a 4.0 scale.

 - High School course completion must include a minimum of 16 acceptable units in grades 9-12: 4 English, 3 College Prep Math, 3 Lab Sciences, and 3 History and Social Sciences

-Averett also has a rolling admissions process.
-Applications will be accepted through August 15 of each year.
-To maximize Averett aid and scholarships, applications should be submitted and completed by the end of January.
+Averett has a rolling admissions process with applications accepted through August 1 of each year.
+To maximize Averett aid and scholarships, applications should be submitted and completed by the end of April.